Benefits, Debt, Legal and Housing Advice

 An independent charity in West London whose aim is to combat poverty and hardship caused by unmanageable debt and lack of financial capability.
 Offer individual debt advice, money education as well as budgeting workshops.

-Self referrals and professional referrals accepted – by phone or via a online form.
-Three branches in K&C where people can attend sessions.
+Self referrals and professional referrals accepted via an online form.
+Two branches in K&C where people can attend sessions.

 W: https://www.crosslightadvice.org